-How to Find Hidden Apps on a Phone
+How to Find Hidden Apps on Your Teen's Phone

-Inappropriate activity on any app can have a negative impact on your student's college and career opportunities.
-However, some students feel like they can act out on certain apps because the app is promised to be "anonymous" or that the content "disappears."
+Inappropriate activity on any app can have a negative impact on your student's reputation as well as college and career opportunities.
+However, some students feel like their activity on certain apps is protected because the app is promised to be "anonymous" or that the content "disappears."

 For parents concerned about their student's online activities, it is crucial to know what apps out there really ought to be avoided.
 But once you’ve decided a certain app is off-limits, what happens next?
 It turns out that when it comes to apps installed on a teen's phone, it's sometimes more than meets the eye.